McLaren Vale

 AreaSearch analysis of employment trends sees McLaren Vale performing better than 85% of local markets assessed across Australia

 McLaren Vale has a skilled workforce with strong representation in manufacturing and industrial sectors.
-Its unemployment rate was 2.2% in the past year, with an estimated employment growth of 3.8%.
+Its unemployment rate was 2.2% as of September 2025.
+Employment growth over the past year was estimated at 3.8%.

 Frequently Asked Questions - Employment